Work.

 The fix wasn't technical.
 It was about boundaries and ownership.
 We defined what belonged to the client and what belonged to us.
 We started saying no to work that didn't make sense — controversial with a paying client, but necessary.
 The team went from taking orders to driving decisions.
 We scaled from 6 to 15.
 The client relationship became genuinely collaborative.
 The real shift was simple: people started caring again because they were trusted to.

-A multi-alliance payments company wanted to integrate identity verification into their onboarding platform.
+A payments company wanted to integrate identity verification into their onboarding platform.
 The direction was clear — the details were not.
 No spec beyond the high level, a developer experience that made integration harder than it needed to be, and whatever we built had to fit into an established ecosystem without breaking it.

 We worked backward from what the platform actually needed — drawing on domain experience and industry standards to turn a broad goal into concrete requirements.
 We designed a multi-tenant, multi-provider solution and built it while refining the product direction along the way.
 The result became one of the core capabilities of the platform.
 The lesson was familiar: when the details are undefined, the most valuable thing you can do is make them concrete.